How to drive the Madeline Island Ice Road of Wisconsin?

 Is the ice road open to Madeline Island?

 Once the lake begins to freeze over, the car ferry between the island and the Bayfield mainland, ceases to operate.
+The ice road is open in winters only.
 When the ice is too thin to allow the construction of the road, but too thick to allow ferry service, a type of hovercraft is used to transport school children from the island to and from the mainland.
 The ice road is traditionally marked by discarded Christmas trees and is officially an extension of County Highway H. Once the ice thickens enough to support conventional vehicles the ice road is officially opened to cars, trucks, and buses.

 Things to Remember About Driving on the Madeline Island Ice Road